stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### Windows installation

 * Insert Windows 10 USB installation media.
-* Reboot computer.
+* Reboot the computer.
 * Press repeatedly ``F12`` until you ``Boot Menu`` will show.
-* Select USB installation media with Windows 10.
+* Select the USB installation media with Windows 10.
-* Follow usual Windows 10 installation procedure.
+* Follow the usual Windows 10 installation procedure.

 **Note: Be careful and select right partition created before for Windows 10.
-Otherwise you can destroy macOS installation.**
+Otherwise, you can destroy the macOS installation.**

 **Useful information**